Facelift

 Who is a Good Candidate for a facelift?

-Good candidates for a facelift are men and women of any age that are concerned about significant signs of aging like deep nasolabial folds, jowls, and neck bands.
+Good candidates for a facelift include men and women of any age.
+They are concerned about significant signs of aging like deep nasolabial folds, jowls, and neck bands.
 Most commonly this is seen in patients from late 40s to later in life.
-However, even younger patients may exhibit premature signs of aging due to effects of weight loss, smoking, sun exposure, etc.
+Still, even younger patients show premature signs of aging due to effects of weight loss, smoking, sun exposure, etc.

-Also in men and women with prior facial rejuvenation procedures, a facelift may help improve results that have relapsed over time.
+In men and women with prior facial rejuvenation procedures, a facelift can offer improvement.
+It can help improve results that have relapsed over time.

 Preparing for your facelift procedure